leftfield-geospatial/homonim/README.rst

 Description
 -----------

 ``homonim`` provides a command line interface and API for correcting remotely sensed imagery to approximate surface reflectance.
 It is a form of *spectral harmonisation*, that adjusts for spatially varying atmospheric and anisotropic (BRDF) effects, by fusion with satellite surface reflectance data.
 Manual reflectance measurements and target placements are not required.

-It is useful as a pre-processing step for quantitative mapping applications such as biomass estimation or precision agriculture, and for reducing seamlines and other visual artefacts in image mosaics.
+It is useful as a pre-processing step for quantitative mapping applications such as biomass estimation or precision agriculture and for reducing seamlines and other visual artefacts in image mosaics.
 It can be applied to multi-spectral drone, aerial and satellite imagery.

-``homonim`` is based on the method described in the paper:
-`Radiometric homogenisation of aerial images by calibrating with satellite data <https://www.researchgate.net/publication/328317307_Radiometric_homogenisation_of_aerial_images_by_calibrating_with_satellite_data>`__.
+``homonim`` is based on the method described in the paper: `Radiometric homogenisation of aerial images by calibrating with satellite data <https://raw.githubusercontent.com/dugalh/homonim/main/docs/radiometric_homogenisation_preprint.pdf>`__.

 .. description_end